rabbityl/lepard/README.md

 python main.py configs/train/4dmatch.yaml
 ```

+### Intergration to Non-rigid Registration
+An exmaple can be found here: [Nonrigid-ICP-Pytorch](https://github.com/rabbityl/Nonrigid-ICP-Pytorch)

 ### Train and evaluation on 3DMatch
 Download and extract the 3DMatch split to your custom folder.
 Then update the ```data_root``` in [configs/train/3dmatch.yaml](configs/train/3dmatch.yaml) and [configs/test/3dmatch.yaml](configs/test/3dmatch.yaml)